byWulf/feature-flag-bundle/README.md

             values:
                 foobar: foobar/chrome
 ```
--> When using the User-Agent `foobar/chrome`, the Feature "foobar" is active.
+-> When using a User-Agent containing the string `foobar/chrome`, the Feature "foobar" is active.
+This way it is possible to activate multiple features with one User-Agent, which contains all needed keys for the features while preserving the browser/device detection of the website.

 ### Create own provider
 If you want to activate features in a custom way, you want to write your own provider.